-Researchers reveal how the brain suppresses pain during times of stressMarch 6th, 2013 in Neuroscience
+Researchers reveal how the brain suppresses pain during times of stressMarch 6, 2013 in Medicine & Health / Neuroscience

 New findings about how the brain functions to suppress pain have been published in the leading journal in the field Pain, by National University of Ireland Galway (NUI Galway) researchers.
 For the first time, it has been shown that suppression of pain during times of fear involves complex interplay between marijuana-like chemicals and other neurotransmitters in a brain region called the amygdala.

 The work was carried out by Dr David Finn and his research team in Pharmacology and Therapeutics, Centre for Pain Research and Galway Neuroscience Centre at the National Centre for Biomedical Engineering Science, NUI Galway.
 The research builds on previous breakthrough findings from Dr Finn's research group on the role of marijuana-like chemicals in the brain's hippocampus in pain suppression during fear.

 Pain is both a sensory and an emotional experience and is subject to modulation by a number of factors including fear and stress.
 During exposure to a high-stress environment or stimulus, pain transmission and perception can be potently suppressed.
 This important survival response can help us cope with or escape from potentially life-threatening situations.
 One brain region that is integral to the processing and expression of both emotional responses and pain is the amygdala.

 Working with Dr Finn, first author Dr Kieran Rea was able to confirm the amygdala as a key brain region in the suppression of pain behaviour by fear (so-called fear-induced analgesia).
 Fear-induced analgesia was associated with increases in levels of marijuana-like substances known as endocannabinoids in the amygdala.